 Possession of any type of marijuana in Idaho has not been decriminalized.
 Therefore, no matter the amount there will still be a penalty.
 Possession of marijuana is broken down by a 3-ounce limit:

 No one of any age or condition is allowed to use marijuana in Idaho.
 People who are caught using or possessing marijuana will face serious penalties that are way harsher than most states.
 Therefore, there is no place where one is allowed to consume marijuana and the cops will go after any suspect.

-Smoking on federal lands is still highly illegal due to the fact that marijuana is illegal on a federal level.
+Smoking on federal lands is still highly illegal because marijuana is illegal on a federal level.
 Therefore, the federal government's jurisdiction supersedes the state government and they can charge people on federal lands regardless of marijuana’s legality in the state.
 Therefore, always stay on federal land if you have ingested, about to ingest, or are just possessing marijuana.

-Idaho, along with 16 other states, has kept marijuana fully illegal.
+Idaho unfortunately has kept marijuana fully illegal.
 In addition, Idaho is also one of eight states where marijuana hasn’t even been decriminalized.
 Many states have been working on legislation to legalize medical marijuana, but Idaho has made no such efforts.
 Currently, there is no completed draft of a bill.
 Therefore, even speculation of Idaho’s medical marijuana program is difficult.
-We will certainly keep you updated in regard to any legislation created by the state, but for now, medical marijuana is a far way off.
+We will certainly keep you updated regarding any legislation created by the state, but for now, medical marijuana is a far way off.

 One cannot obtain a medical marijuana card in Idaho because the medical marijuana program is still nonexistent.
 Both recreational and medical marijuana are illegal in Idaho and the state hasn’t even decriminalized marijuana.
 However, most states have the same process for obtaining a medical marijuana card, but we will keep you updated as time progresses.